rtinney1/PasswordCheckerML/README.md

 then use the command
 ```
-python passwordML.py -m ML -f FILE
+python passwordML.py -m ML -f FILE -o OUTPUT_FILE -t MULTITHREAD
 ```
+where
-where ML is the number corresponding to the Machine Learning algorithm you want to use and f is the full file name of the dataset.
+  - ML is the number corresponding to the Machine Learning algorithm you want to use
+  - f is the full file name of the dataset
+  - o is the file you wish to save output to.
+Default is output.txt
+  - t is True/False value on whether you want the algorithms to be multithreaded.
+If True, the algorithms will use all available processors

 The following values are currently acceptable for the -m flag